dimispapa/crag-leader/README.md

 ### App Goals

 - Gamify climbing and bouldering by generating friendly competition between climbers and increase motivation for climbing and maintaining an online log.
-- Allow climbers to have visibility of their standing and the levels accross the community.
+- Allow climbers to have visibility of their standings, progress and the levels accross the community.

 ### Audience